Zero Waste Tea – buy & make waste free tea

-To my knowledge these companies all pack their tea leaves in paper bags but please check there have been no changes before deliver or add a deliver not asking for zero waste packaging.
+To my knowledge these companies all pack their tea leaves in paper bags but please check there have been no changes before you order or add a delivery note asking for zero waste packaging.

 When your tea arrives decant it into your own jars so that it stays fresh.

 Tea strainers come in a few different forms:

 These tea strainers are designed to rest on the edge of your mug or tea-pot while your tea brews.

 They’re great as there’s not much chance of escaped tea leaves given it’s solid structure.